VinceDeFran/odinCalculator/README.md

 DONE        Calculator SHALL have dedicated variables for NumberOne, Operator, NumberTwo, and RESULT.

-Calculator SHALL have an HTML GUI with buttons for each digit, each Operator, a decimal point, and an "eguals"(=).
+DONE        Calculator SHALL have an HTML GUI with buttons for each digit, each Operator, a decimal point, and an "eguals"(=).

-Calculator SHALL have a DISPLAY window in the HTML GUI that can hold twenty digits and a decimal point.
+DONE        Calculator SHALL have a DISPLAY window in the HTML GUI that can hold twenty digits and a decimal point.

 Calculator SHALL have an equalsButton Event Listener that activates the OPERATE function.